LYNCH·LLP

 • How many art units does Examiner Das work in?

-The pooled rate aggregates outcomes across all art units and describes the historical record.
-It is not a prediction of any specific application's outcome.
+The pooled rate is historical data and is not a prediction of any specific application's outcome.
+Dispositions depend on claim language, prior art, and individual prosecution history.

 ◈ RESPONDING TO AN OFFICE ACTION